-My organization hires all three disciplines in various non-clinical positions (Pre-Service Coordinators, Skilled Inpatient Care Coordinators, etc.) The job postings are on their career page, but also Glassdoor and Indeed.
+My organization hires all three disciplines in various non-clinical positions (Pre-Service Coordinators, Skilled Inpatient Care Coordinators (SICCs), etc.).
+There’s also a PT working as an Operations Analyst and one as a Cross Market Care Coordinator.
+The job postings are on their career page, but also Glassdoor and Indeed.

 Did you read any books, take any courses, or do anything special overall to get you where you are today?

 I took a Case Management course with MedBridge to make sure I knew the full scope of CMs.
 From the interview, it seemed like I would work heavily with them, and that remains true.
 I took Meredith Castin’s mini-course to make sure I was on the right track to brainstorming next steps.

 Looking back, taking the full Non-Clinical 101 course would have helped me get to where I needed to be much faster, but I’m so grateful I at least took the time to do the mini-course.

 A MedBridge Case Management Course That Might Interest You: Case Management Overview

 What is a typical career path for an occupational therapy clinical reviewer?

 Many PSCs who stay with the company advance to become clinical team managers (CTMs) much like how clinicians get promoted to become directors of the rehabilitation department (DORs).

 What do you want to do with your career long-term?

 I see myself working in more of a project-based role in healthcare data analytics and population health or even in more of a relationship-building, provider-interfacing role directly with the health plans and skilled facilities for whom we are servicing.